 When you find that the amp is working properly and the subwoofer does not produce any sound, check the input cables.
 Any cable issue will lead to transmission loss and result in audio issues.

 Check and ensure that the input cables are properly plugged in and fix any loose cable.
 You can also remove the RCA cables from the head unit and inspect them for breakage, cuts, or any open sections.
+Additionally, you might want to check the Y adapter cables for any damage.

 Connect it back once you see no damage.
 Once properly connected, switch the unit ON once the input cable is connected.
 If no sound is produced from the subwoofer, change the cables.